Xu-Mj/sandcat-backend/README.md

 - delete minio file by period
 - support matrix protocol so that we can import some robot
 - maybe we should combine the query send_seq and incr recv_seq into one operation with lua
+- group invitation is missing while invited user is offline

 ## Development